damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 GitLab has an incredibly powerful CI/CD system, with over a thousand runners executing pipelines for GitLab.com projects alone.
 These pipelines perform builds to compile and package software, run automated tests, spawn review apps, and can even deploy software to staging and production.
 To date, these deployments would report back whether the environment was successfully updated, but what if you wanted more fidelity?
 Or a single pane to view all deployments across all environments?
 For larger organizations, the answers to these questions become particularly important.

 Today with 9.0, we are excited to release Deploy Boards for environments running on Kubernetes.
 The Environments page of Pipelines now offers a single place to view the current health and deployment status of each environment, displaying the specific status of each pod in the deployment.
-Developers and other teammates can view the progress and status of a rollout, pod by pod, in the workflow they already use without any need for access to Kubernetes.
+Developers and other teammates can view the progress and status of a rollout, pod by pod, in the workflow they already use without any need to access Kubernetes.

 To celebrate the launch, Deploy Boards will be available in 9.0 as a free trial for Enterprise Edition Starter customers.